Chart Color Schemes

 Croydon displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Croydon's dwelling structures, as per the latest Census, consisted of 54.9% houses and 45.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
-Home ownership in Croydon stood at 36.2%, with the rest mortgaged (33.0%) or rented (30.9%).
+This contrasts with Sydney metro's structure of 33.5% houses and 66.5% other dwellings.
+Home ownership in Croydon stood at 36.2%, with mortgaged dwellings at 33.0% and rented ones at 30.9%.
 The median monthly mortgage repayment was $2,700, higher than Sydney metro's average of $2,436.
 Median weekly rent in Croydon was $480, compared to Sydney metro's $465.
-Nationally, Croydon's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+Nationally, Croydon's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing